wildmichael/wildmichael.github.io/_posts/2020-04-12-software-engineering-practices-part1.md

 merged.
 This is what is commonly called a _pull request_ (PR).
-Many VCS hosting platforms, such as Microsoft Azure DevOps, Atlassian Bitbucket, GitHub or Gitlab allow policies to be defined how many positive reviews are necessary for mergin and assist the reviewer by providing tools for commenting on the proposed changes.
+Many VCS hosting platforms, such as Microsoft Azure DevOps, Atlassian Bitbucket, GitHub or Gitlab allow policies to be defined how many positive reviews are necessary for merging and assist the reviewer by providing tools for commenting on the proposed changes.

 However, pull requests are not only useful for the gatekeeping of feature and bugfix branch merges, but can also be used when implementing QA procedures before merging a release or hotfix branch into `master`.

-However, PR's not only fulfill a pure QA function, as important as that already is.
+More importantly, PR's not only fulfill a pure QA function, as vital as that already is.
 No, they also help a team to spread know-how.
 Firstly, the reviewer gets to see what has changed and where, in a sometimes vast code base, functionality is located that was previously unknown.
 Also, reviewers and submitters get to exchange opinions about design, techniques and style.
 Quite often neat tricks can be learned, either by the requester or the reviewers.
 In general the practice of code reviewing will make the team more resilient against individuals dropping out, be it due to illnes, vacation or job change.

 ### Summary